 School uniforms worldwide can widely range from nondescript to bizarre.
 (Extreme examples from China, Australia, and the UK on this YouTube video) Most public school outfits in the USA are quite casual, with a “common type” for boys often a polo shirt in a solid color, with pants in khaki, black, or navy blue.
 A girl’s uniform is often a skirt and a white buttoned-up shirt.
 Dress shoes are frequently required for both genders.

 In the United States, low-income families spend an average of $249 on a child’s school uniform annually, far less than the typical Australian student’s $578.
 But still, the cost is sometimes viewed as unfair because public education is intended to be free, paid by tax dollars, not “a stress for families on lower incomes.”
 The ACLU believes that public schools should provide free school uniforms, because the expense is unconstitutional, and it increases wealth inequity.

 What research says about school uniforms

-Virginia Draa, assistant professor at Youngstown State University, reviewed the impact of school uniforms at 64 public high schools that had larger percentages of economically disadvantaged and minority students than other urban schools.
-Her conclusion surprised her: “I really went into this thinking uniforms don’t make a difference, but I came away seeing that they do.
-At least at these schools, they do.
-I was absolutely floored.”
+In 2006, Virginia Draa, professor at Youngstown State University, reviewed the impact of school uniforms at 64 public high schools that had larger percentages of economically disadvantaged and minority students than other urban schools.
+Her conclusion surprised her: “I really went into this thinking uniforms don’t make a difference, but I came away seeing that they do… I was absolutely floored.”
 Her analysis determined that the schools with uniforms improved their students attendance, and graduation rates rose an average almost 11 percent.

 It’s a big issue

 The debate over uniforms in public schools encompasses many larger issues than simply what children should wear to school.
-It touches on issues of school improvement, freedom of expression and the “culture wars.”
+It touches on issues of school improvement, freedom of expression, and hot-button culture wars.
 It’s no wonder the debate rages on.